 At the time of assessment, other than for by-product species, no evidence was provided relevant to the issue of the resilience or potential for recovery from fishing impacts of species that may be ecologically dependent on lobsters.
-There are no research programs in place that will provide such data and information, and this therefore does not meet the MSC 80 standard for a fishery of this type.
+There were no direct research programs in place at the time that could provide such data and information, and little was provided in terms of compiled historical evidence either (although it is thought that a full review of historical studies in WA would yield some interesting and relevant information on this topic).
+All in all, it was the opinion of the assessment team that the evidence did not meet the 80 scoring guideposts for a fishery of this type.